-I had meant to write an article on fluoride, however, a colleague recently recommended a book on iodine, and these two substances’ importance intertwines in a way I never realized.
+I had meant to write an article on fluoride, however, a colleague recently recommended a book on iodine, and these two substances’ importance intertwines in a way I had never before realized.
 We will start with the story of fluoride.
-Fluoride was one of the several topics murmured to be linked to ill health, but I had never taken the time to investigate; such as chronic Lyme disease (real-likely another bioweapon leak), parasites (real-some estimates posit that 90% of us carry them) as well as other issues.
+Fluoride was one of the several topics murmured to be linked to health conditions, but I had never taken the time to investigate; such as chronic Lyme disease (real-likely another bioweapon leak), parasites (real-some estimates posit that 90% of us carry them) as well as other issues.

 What is Flouride?